ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-pattern-name.md

 | | Cloud infrastructure for the proposed IAAS solution must be SAP Certified |
 | | IBM Cloud IaaS will be deployed to support SAP and surrounding non-SAP workloads|
 | | Customer does not want to adopt [RISE](https://www.ibm.com/consulting/rise-with-sap?utm_content=SRCWW&p1=Search&p4=43700077624079785&p5=e&gclid=EAIaIQobChMIr9bRlt7LgQMVJdHCBB0cewwcEAAYASAAEgIVgfD_BwE&gclsrc=aw.ds) at this time but wants to consider Cloud deployment solution that would facilitate a future RISE transformation|
 {: caption="Table 1.
-Requirements" caption-side="bottom"}  <!-- each table MUST have a caption attribute>
+Pattern requirements" caption-side="bottom"}  <!-- each table MUST have a caption attribute>

 ## Components <!-- H2 -->
 {: #components}